Eswatini Register Travel insurance Destinations

 Typhoid is a bacterial infection spread by contaminated food or water.
 Risk is higher among children, travellers going to rural areas, travellers visiting friends and relatives or those travelling for a long period of time.

-Travellers visiting regions with a risk typhoid, especially those exposed to places with poor sanitation should speak to a health care professional about vaccination.
+Travellers visiting regions with a risk of typhoid, especially those exposed to places with poor sanitation, should speak to a health care professional about vaccination.

 Chikungunya

-There is currently a risk of chikungunya in this country.
-Chikungunya is a virus spread through the bite of an infected mosquito.
-Chikungunya can cause a viral disease that typically causes fever and pain in the joints.
+The virus that causes chikungunya is spread through the bite of an infected mosquito.
+It can cause fever and pain in the joints.
 In some cases, the joint pain can be severe and last for months or years.

 Protect yourself from mosquito bites at all times.
-There is no vaccine available for chikungunya.

 Malaria

-- There is a risk of malaria in certain areas and/or during a certain time of year in this country.
+There is a risk of malaria in certain areas and/or during a certain time of year in this destination.

-- Antimalarial medication may be recommended depending on your itinerary and the time of year you are travelling.
-See a health care professional or visit a travel health clinic, preferably six weeks before you travel to discuss your options.
+Antimalarial medication may be recommended depending on your itinerary and the time of year you are travelling.
+Consult a health care professional or visit a travel health clinic before travelling to discuss your options.
+It is recommended to do this 6 weeks before travel, however, it is still a good idea any time before leaving.

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Some infections found in Southern Africa, like rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

 Tuberculosis